dzziyana/Parallel-Programming/ABA Problem.md

 + Too slow for e.g. the inner loop of a kernel
 ### Pointer Tagging
 > [!Warning]
-> Only delays the problem, can work in practise.
+> Only delays the problem, can work in practice.

 ![[ABA5.png]]
 ### Hazard Pointers